 But what are your options if you don’t have a teacher nearby?
-Or if you don’t have time to devote to driving to the teacher?
+Or if you don’t have time to drive to lessons?

 You could choose to attend lessons online or subscribe to a membership website dedicated to helping people learn to play piano.

 The Membership Website Dilemma